- NK cells purified from cynomolgus macaque PBMCs by magnetic selection

 - Shipping Information

-About the Cynomolgus Macaque Monkey
+About the Cynomolgus Monkey (or Cynomolgus Macaque)

-The cynomolgus macaque is the most commonly used non-human primate used in biomedical research.
+The cynomolgus macaque is the most commonly utilized non-human primate in biomedical research.
 According to some researchers, these monkeys are ideal models due to the 90-93% genetic similarity to and recent evolutionary divergence from humans.
 They are employed in numerous research areas, such as immunology, neuroscience, oncology, diabetes, and pharmacology due to their genetics and physiology.

 Cynomolgus Macaque Monkey NK Cells